MantovBiz/Japanese-University-Mental-Health-SQL-Project/README.md

 ## 💡 Insights

 ### Student Type Insights
-- International students experience **higher acculturative stress** than domestic students.
-- Depression scores are slightly lower for international students.
-- Social connectedness is similar across both groups, indicating social integration may be consistent.
+- **Acculturative Stress:** International students show **much higher acculturative stress** (avg 75.56) compared to domestic students (avg 62.84).
+This indicates that adapting to a new culture is a significant challenge and can contribute to mental health difficulties.
+- **Depression Levels:** Surprisingly, international students have slightly **lower average depression scores** (8.04) than domestic students (8.61).
+This may suggest that while cultural adjustment is stressful, international students might have coping strategies or resilience factors that mitigate depression.
+- **Social Connectedness:** Both groups report similar social connectedness (around 37), suggesting that social integration does not differ significantly between domestic and international students, despite stress differences.

 ### Gender Insights
-- Female students report **higher depression and stress** than male students.
+- **Depression:** Female students report higher depression (avg 8.40) compared to males (avg 7.82).
+- **Acculturative Stress:** Female students also report higher stress (74.31 vs 69.04), indicating they may experience the adjustment challenges more intensely.
-- Male students report slightly higher social connectedness.
+- **Social Connectedness:** Male students report slightly higher social connectedness (38.19 vs 37.06), suggesting social networks may partially buffer stress and depression in male students.
-- Suggests a need for **gender-sensitive interventions** to better support student mental health.
+- **Interpretation:** Gender-specific interventions could help address these differences, especially for female students who may need more targeted mental health support.

 ### Correlation Insights
-- **Depression ↔ Acculturative Stress:** Positive correlation (+0.41) → higher stress is associated with higher depression.
+- **Depression & Acculturative Stress (r = +0.41):** A moderate positive correlation shows that students experiencing higher acculturative stress tend to have higher depression scores.
+This supports the idea that cultural adjustment is a key predictor of mental health difficulties.
-- **Depression ↔ Social Connectedness:** Negative correlation (-0.54) → stronger social support is associated with lower depression.
+- **Depression & Social Connectedness (r = -0.54):** A moderate negative correlation indicates that higher social connectedness is associated with lower depression.
+Building strong social networks is therefore protective for student mental health.

 ### Length of Stay Insights
-- Depression and stress **peak during years 2–3**, the most challenging adjustment period.
-- Social connectedness is lowest in **year 4**, coinciding with increased stress.
-- Longer stays do not automatically reduce stress or depression; adaptation depends on multiple factors.
+- **Early Years (1–3 years):** Depression and stress are highest in years 2–3 (avg depression 8.58–8.87, avg stress 71–75), indicating that the **initial adaptation phase is the most challenging**.
+Students may still be adjusting to the culture, academic expectations, and social environment.
+- **Mid to Later Years (4–6 years):** Social connectedness dips around year 4 (avg 35), while stress peaks in some small samples (up to 89).
+This may reflect academic pressures or isolation as students progress.
+- **Longer Stays:** Years 6–10 show inconsistent results due to very small sample sizes.
+However, some students report higher social connectedness (up to 48), suggesting that longer adaptation can improve social integration and reduce stress for some individuals.
+- **Takeaway:** The **length of stay impacts stress and depression**, but individual experience varies; social support and integration are key factors in long-term mental health outcomes.

 ---